 In Outer Banks you can expect to see violence, characters in peril, underage drinking and drug use, sexual situations, and profanity used by some of the characters.
 To sum it up, Outer Banks is not kid friendly for kids under 16.
 I’d recommend Outer Banks for teens 16 and older, but kids younger than that could watch if parents are comfortable with the content shown.
 It’s still way better than your teens watching Euphoria.

 Even with all the running around unsupervised, you can’t help but feel for John B., who is left alone with no father, and an uncle that’s supposed to be with him.
 His friends are all he has right now.

 Entertainment-wise, there’s enough to satisfy any teen who wants a guilty pleasure.
 At one point I just kept thinking what is going on here?
 The plot twists make for a good mystery, and yes, it is an easy binge, but some of it borders on absurd and unbelievable.
+Season 2 is no different.
 It was nice to see a show about summer adventures and not watch these friends texting each other every two seconds.

 There is the classic haves vs. have nots storyline, where love triangles pop up.
 Will the rich girl end up with the guy from the wrong side of the island?
 You always need romances for some good trash teen TV, a la Dawsons Creek.
-Perhaps not the best show on TV, Outer Banks does enough to satisfy its intended audience.
-But from the way it ended, I’d actually be more curious about Season 2 if there is one.
+Perhaps not the best show on TV, Outer Banks does enough to satisfy its intended audience and has a good size following.

 In Season 2, there is more intrigue and mystery, as well as a lot of shooting.
 I get why teens love this how, I do.
 It romanticizes a close group of friends who live by their own rules.
 When you’re young, who wouldn’t want that?
 Good-looking actors who go on adventures.
 Well count me in as a Pogue for life.